Blog

 Applications can stall for reasons that have little to do with eligibility and everything to do with documentation quality, banking compliance, interview outcomes, or enhanced due diligence (EDD).

 Some cases are returned for correction.
 Others are delayed for months without clear explanations.
-A smaller number are refused, but even then, outcomes are not always final.
+A smaller number of applicants are refused, but even in those cases, the outcomes are not always final.

 This guide explains how Grenada CBI processing time actually works when things don’t go smoothly.
 We break down why applications are delayed or denied, what happens after a refusal, and which resubmission or appeal options may still be available—so you can make informed decisions at every stage.